 1 cup water

-1 tsp of vanilla bean paste (the recipe calls for 1 vanilla bean)
+1 teaspoon of vanilla bean paste (the recipe calls for 1 vanilla bean)

 Sliced and toasted baguette (or your choice of brioche, cracker, etc)